RickGriff/decimath/README.md

 ### Installation

-Copy makeBN.js in to your project (e.g. /scripts or /utils), and import makeBN.js to your front-end application:
+ - Copy makeBN.js in to your project (e.g. /scripts or /utils), and import makeBN.js to your front-end application:

 `const makeBN = require('./makeBN.js');`

-Then call the conversion functions as needed:
+ - Call the conversion functions as needed:

 **Convert string to DeciMath-format BN for a contract call:**